-In the event that a retailer is unable to provide time-sliced data in an EIEP1 format (i.e. consumption summarised and reported against the peak, shoulder, and off-peak price component codes) due to system constraints, MEP contractual issues, or any other valid reason, they may apply for an exemption.
+In the event that a retailer chooses to trade at an ICP with a communicating AMI meter where it is unable to provide time-sliced data in an EIEP1 format (i.e. consumption summarised and reported against the peak, shoulder, and off-peak price component codes) and submits consumption data as Uncontrolled, or as a single ToU price component code, we will default this consumption to Peak.